AMNESTY INTERNATIONAL CANADA

 4. Do you bring an alternate or diverse perspective to the Board?
 We welcome individuals from diverse backgrounds to the Board.
 Can you bring an understanding of world views that is different from the dominant view in Canadian society?
 These views can come from your own life experience as well as through other learning experiences.

 What is the time commitment?

-We hold three meetings each year that are two to three days in length.
+We hold four meetings including the AGM each year that are two to three days in length.
 These meetings take place on weekends and are in, or near, Ottawa.
-Board members also attend the AGM if at all possible.
 Amnesty’s AGMs now alternate between large and small meetings so that in alternate years, a small AGM is held in conjunction with a Board meeting in Ottawa.

 Time commitments vary depending on committee work and can be between four hours to two days per month in addition to the meetings noted above.

 What can you gain from this experience?

 - the satisfaction of being able to contribute to human rights

 - the opportunity to use and further develop your skills